ronaldoussoren/pyobjc/docs/apinotes/StoreKit.rst

 API Notes
 ---------

-This framework is available on OS X 10.7 or later, and is only usefull for applications that are signed by Apple and distributed through the App Store.
+This framework is available on OS X 10.7 or later, and is only useful for applications that are signed by Apple and distributed through the App Store.

 The entire framework is available from Python.